 #4 Severe Weather

-Steel buildings are very resilient, but construction workers need to be protected from things like hail, sleet, lightning storms, torrential rains, flooding, blizzards, extreme heat, and high winds.
-Working in poor weather conditions increases the chances of serious accidents, and a responsible foreman will delay a project rather than putting employees at risk.
+Steel buildings are very resilient.
+However, construction workers need protection from things like hail, lightning storms, torrential rains, blizzards, extreme heat, and high winds.
+Working in poor weather conditions increases the chances of serious accidents.
+A responsible foreman will delay a project rather than putting employees at risk.
 In addition, very wet conditions may make it impossible to do prep work like pouring a slab foundation.
 It’s a good idea to schedule installation during a stretch of time when the weather is likely to be fair.
-But be prepared to adjust if things change.
+But be ready to adjust if things change.